swaranga/dloom/README.md

 ```

 Notice that:
-- Only files get symlinked, not directories
+- Only files get symlinked, not directories.
-- The directory structure is mirrored in your home directory
+- The directory structure is mirrored in the target; i.e. the home (`~`) directory.
-- Files in the same directories from other sources remain untouched
+- Files in the same target directories from other sources remain untouched.

 Different commands and their effects: